daniyar-yes/daniyar-yes/README.md

 - 👋 Hi, I’m @daniyar-yes
 - 👀 I’m interested in Web Development and Game Design
-- 🌱 I’m currently learning JavaScript, Node.js and React
+- 🌱 I use React / Redux and learning TS
-- 💞️ I’m looking to collaborate on open-source Front-End projects

 <!---